panzhiwei1997/Galactic-Astronomy/debate/idea_arrangement.md

 # topic 2:   																	C. The stellar initial mass function is not universal

+## Universal:

+### Thought:

+simplicity

+### Evidence:

+Surprisingly good  agreement between the field star and cluster IMF found in late 1950s.

+Some studies claimed some convergence on the cluster and field star subsolar IMF.

+There is no evidence for a systematic dependence of the IMF on gas or star density, metallicity, galactocentric radius, or time in our own or any other galaxy.

+## Not uiversal:

+### Thought:

+It's extremely difficult to imagine that the observed complexity of star formation results in a universal IMF.

+### Evidence:

+The uncertainties in empirical IMF estimates may be so large.

+Variations in $\Gamma$ amongopen cluster IMFs in this same mass range have not decreased despite numerous detailed studies.

+Evidence is found for an IMF that varies systematically with galaxy velocity dispersion and $\alpha-enhancement$.
+Steeper IMFs are found in more massive systems.

 # topic 3:   															    E. AGN feedback is the main process that quenches massive galaxies and keeps them quenched.

 ### Observation：the exponential cut-off at the bright end of the galaxy luminosity function predicated by $\Lambda CDM$ cosmology.